qemu/seabios/docs/Build_overview.md

-The SeaBIOS code can be built using standard GNU tools.
-A recent Linux distribution should be able to build SeaBIOS using the standard compiler tools.
+The AyeBIOS code can be built using standard GNU tools.
+A recent Linux distribution should be able to build AyeBIOS using the standard compiler tools.

-Building SeaBIOS
+Building AyeBIOS
 ================

 First, [obtain the code](Download).
-SeaBIOS can be compiled for several different build targets.
+AyeBIOS can be compiled for several different build targets.
 It is also possible to configure additional compile time options - run **make menuconfig** to do this.